 For SEO, use Google Search Console, which tells you the keywords for which your website appears in the search results.
 You can also use it to show keywords that will increase your ranking.

 Apart from both these analyses, you can improve user experience and content quality by adding images, information, and links to other websites.

 9. Check and optimize images

-The first option is to upload optimized images manually and if you can’t spare this time then download some plugin for image optimization.
+The first option is to upload optimized images manually, and if you can’t spare this time then download a plugin for image optimization.

 10. Keep a check on security logs

 Our final item on our list of WordPress maintenance tasks is no less vital.
-We spend so much time in developing a website and after that, more time to keep it working.
-But if you don’t give time for your website’s security all this hard work will go in vain.
+We spend so much time developing a website and more time to keep it working.
+But if you don’t give time to your website’s security, all this hard work will be in vain.

 Whenever you notice that your website’s loading time has increased and ranking has decreased, then it’s time for a security check.
 Go through all login attempts to ensure nobody else has logged in.

 We think by now you already know the importance of WordPress maintenance tasks.
 A single thing that goes wrong can directly ruin user experience and waste the hard work you have done on your website.

 Every blog and website owner nurtures their website and take it from zero to ten.
 Don’t let all this ruin your user experience, and check up on your WordPress website regularly.